based on Reviews

 • Important amino acids for diabetes:

-• L-carnitine (reduces acetyl-CoA and lowers ketone bodies)
+• L-Carnitine (reduces acetyl-CoA and lowers ketone bodies)

 • Aspartic acid (lowers ketone bodies)

-• Glutathione, taurine (antioxidant, S supplier)
+• Glutathione, taurine (antioxidant, sulfur supplier)

 C) Cardiovascular system

-• vasodilation ("expansion" of blood vessels)
+• Vasodilation (widening of blood vessels)

-• vascular protection
+• Vascular protection

-• energy supply
+• Energy supply

-• radical degradation and reduction of lipid peroxidation
+• Radical degradation and reduction of lipid peroxidation

 • Important amino acids for the cardiovascular system:

-• L-arginine (NO and vasodilation)
+• L-Arginine (NO and vasodilation)

-• L-cysteine (improves NO function)
+• L-Cysteine (improves NO function)

 • Taurine (positive inotropic, antiarrhythmic, antioxidant)